Is a cheap roof really less expensive?

-That’s why a Zimmerman’s roof is guaranteed to not leak.
+A Zimmerman’s roof is guaranteed not to leak.
 We also guarantee it will last longer.
 We guarantee that no one can install your roof the way the manufacturer designed it to be installed for less than we can.
 And we guarantee you 100% satisfaction, or your money back.

-A roof is not cheap.
-Even a cheaply installed one costs thousands of dollars at today’s prices.
-But a roof that doesn’t last or perform as promised is even more expensive.
+Even a cheaply-installed roof costs thousands of dollars at today’s prices.
+But a roof that doesn’t last or perform as promised is even more expensive in the long run.

 Roofing prices are soaring along with the price of oil.
 Any roof you replace at today’s dollars could easily cost two to three times as much in just a few years.
 That means you don’t want to have to touch a roof again after you have invested in replacing it.

-- They use cheap underlayment that doesn’t protect your home, when water gets behind the shingles (which happens regularly even with the best shingles).
+- Use cheap underlayment that doesn’t protect your home, when water gets behind the shingles (which happens regularly even with the best shingles).

-- They re-use old drip edge, underlayment, or other materials that cannot protect your home against leaks.
+- Re-use old drip edge, underlayment, or other materials that cannot protect your home against leaks.

-- They use lower quality shingles that don’t hold up to weather as well.
+- Use lower quality shingles that don’t hold up to weather as well.

-- They only use three or four nails instead of the six nails that top manufacturers demand in order to get the full warranty on their product.
+- Only use three or four nails instead of the six nails that top manufacturers demand in order to get the full warranty on their product.

-- They use untrained people who cost less, but don’t know how to install a roof to last.
+- Hire untrained people who cost less, but don’t know how to install a roof properly for long-term performance.

-- They carry the minimum $50,000 of insurance required of a registered contractor (or they don’t become a registered contractor at all), which is not enough insurance to cover any serious accident, leaving the homeowner responsible for medical or property bills even though it was the contractor’s fault.
+- Carry the minimum $50,000 of insurance required for a registered contractor (or they don’t become a registered contractor at all), which is not enough insurance to cover any serious accident, which leaves the homeowner responsible for medical or property bills even though it was the contractor’s fault.

-- Demand that you talk to past customers who have lived with that roofer’s work for three or more years.
+- Talk to past customers who have lived with that roofer’s work for three or more years.

-- Read the roofer’s guarantees.
-(Not the manufacturer’s warranties.)
-The manufacturer’s warranties are not even in effect on most roofs we see, because even the smallest error in installation voids the manufacturer’s warranty.
-It is the roofer’s guarantees that really make the difference.
-Read them carefully, and don’t accept a verbal guarantee under any circumstances.
-Only then can you be sure that you are talking to a roofer you can really trust both to do a good job AND to stand behind it when there are minor issues.
+- Read the roofer’s guarantees (not the manufacturer’s warranties.)
+The manufacturer’s warranties are not even in effect on most roofs we see because even the smallest error in installation voids the manufacturer’s warranty.
+It is the roofer’s guarantees that make the difference.
+Read the documents carefully, and don’t accept a verbal guarantee under any circumstances.
+Only then can you be sure that you are talking to a roofer you can really trust both to do a good job and to stand behind should any issues surface.